 Having trouble finding something organized that fits your schedule?
 Here are 10 easy ways to get into community service on your own.

 1. Search your closet to find items in good condition that you’ve outgrown or don’t use anymore.
-Take them to your local Goodwill or shelter.
+Take them to your local nonprofit thrift shop or shelter.
 Your school may also collect clothing or other items for needy students.
 Ask if the organization needs volunteers to sort or distribute donations.

 2. Pick up some nonperishables to donate to your local food bank.
 When you drop them off, ask about volunteer opportunities.